binario200/k8s-recipes/k8s-objects/k8-api-objects.md

   - binding storage to a pod
   - recycle the storage

+### Persistent storage phase
+  - Provision
+    - Persistent volumes can be created in advance or requested from a dynamic source (cloud provider )
+  - Bind
+    - There is a persistent volume claim (storage, access, storage classes).
+A control loop wathcer bind the Persistent volume claim (pvc) with a persistent volume (pv)
+  - Usage
+    - The bound volume is mounted for the pod to use.
+Continue as long as the pod required
+  - Release
+    - When the pod is donde using the pv and a API request it, its sent to delete the pvc.
+The data remains depending on the persistent volume reclaim policy
+  - Reclaim
+    - Retain: Keeps the data instact
+    - Delete: Tells volume plugin to delete the API object as well as the storage behind it

+## Persistent Volumes claims
+- Before pods take advantage of the new persistent volume, we need to create a persistent volume claim.
+Defining its access mode, resource's specifications.
+- A pod references a persistent volumen claim referencing the pvc's metadata.name at the pod's claimName property.

 ## Labels
  - Part of object's metadata.
  - Can be used to select an object, based on an arbitrary string